joaomgcd/TaskerDocumentation/en/help/logcat info.md

 cat '/storage/emulated/0/logcat.txt' | /system/bin/grep 'some basic regex'
 ```

 Note that `logcat -d` command only outputs very recent entries so run it as soon as you complete what you want to capture entries for.
-You can also grab a logcat file using [Grab Timed And Filtered Logcat](https://github.com/agnostic-apollo/Tasker-Random-Stuff/tree/master/grab_timed_and_filtered_logcat) task.
+You can also grab a logcat file using [Grab Timed And Filtered Logcat](https://github.com/agnostic-apollo/Tasker-Random-Stuff/blob/master/grab_timed_and_filtered_logcat/README.md) task.

 `grep` will output all lines that match the regex.
 You can also check exit code of `grep`.
-Right after `grep` command run `echo $?`, if it's `0`, then it found a match, if it's `1`, then it did not, otherwise exit codes mean that `grep` command failed for some reason.
+Right after `grep` command run `echo $?`, if it's `0`, then it found a match, if it's `1`, then it did not, other exit codes mean that `grep` command failed for some reason.